I Want to Be a Cowboy's Sweetheart

-"I Wanna Be a Cowboy's Sweetheart" is a country and western song written in 1934 and first recorded in 1935 by Rubye Blevins, who performed as Patsy Montana.
+"I Wanna Be a Cowboy's Sweetheart" is a country and western song written in 1934 and first recorded in 1935 by Ruby Blevins, who performed as Patsy Montana.
 It was the first country song by a female artist to sell more than one million copies.

 Background and release

 Montana wrote the song in 1934 when she was feeling lonely and missing her boyfriend; it was recorded a year later when producer Art Satherley, of ARC Records, needed one more song at a Prairie Ramblers recording session.
 Montana was the group's soloist at the time.
 Her song is based on Stuart Hamblen's western song Texas Plains: he is therefore credited as a cowriter.
 Patsy Montana embellished the simpler musical pattern of the original, especially with her yodeling.
 Patsy also used a lot of the original words: the song is somewhat of a feminine answer to its precursor.

 Reception

 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.
 In 2012 her record was added to the Library of Congress's National Recording Registry list of "culturally, historically, or aesthetically important" American sound recordings.